 ● Thin tube

-How an Air Cast Air-stirrup Works?
+How Does An Air Cast Air-stirrup Works?

 Place the air cast air heel on the ground and step on the small strap connecting the two casings, the casings are raised up one on each side of the ankle at the lateral and medial side, and the strap is wrapped around the ankle making it easy to wear.